 - 2017 – Stacy Piagno

-The Hall of Very Good™ Class of 2018 is presented by Out of the Park Developments, the creators of the wildly popular baseball simulation game Out of the Park Baseball.
-Out of the Park Developments has made a generous donation to The Hall.
+The Hall of Very Good™ Class of 2019 is presented by Out of the Park Developments, the creators of Metacritic PG Game of the Year, Out of the Park Baseball.
+Out of the Park Developments has made a generous donation to The Hall of Very Good™.

 ABOUT THE LOGO: The Hall of Very Good™ Induction logo is courtesy of Todd Radom, the creative mind behind some of the sports world’s more iconic logos.
 Radom has created logos for the Los Angeles Angels, Washington Nationals, Milwaukee Brewers and the World Baseball Classic.